 Past study examples include:

-- The Connect-to-Protect program, which used community outreach to measurably improve health outcomes for youth at risk for HIV.
+The Connect-to-Protect program used community outreach to measurably improve health outcomes for youth at risk for HIV.

-- A lack of PrEP data about adolescent men who have sex with men also created the need for the ATN 113 study, which was the first of its kind to study adolescents and PrEP.
+A lack of PrEP data about adolescent men who have sex with men also created the need for the ATN 113 study, which was the first of its kind to study adolescents and PrEP.
 Similar to ATN 110 but focusing on a younger age group, this study involved men who have sex with men between the ages of 15-17 who were at high risk for contracting HIV but who were HIV negative.
 The study reported on participant’s use of PrEP, their responses, the level of adherence, and acceptability of PrEP, concluding that adolescents need access to PrEP as it was tolerated with only minimal safety issues.
+This study's conclusions were partly the reason that the FDA approved PrEP for use by adolescents in May 2018.

 Collaboration is also a part of the history of the ATN.
 The ATN has worked with the Centers for Disease Control and Prevention (CDC), the Health Resources and Services Administration (HRSA), the AIDS Clinical Trials Group (ACTG), the HIV Vaccine Trials Network (HVTN), the HIV Prevention Trials Network (HPTN), the International Maternal Pediatric Adolescent AIDS Clinical Trial Network (IMPAACT), and the Microbicide Trials Network (MTN).